jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 > Co-existing with you,
 > Jue

-I can hear a voice.
+I hear a voice.

 _But you could have had it worse, you ungrateful foreigner!_

-I can hear myself speaking.
+I hear myself speaking.

 _Didn't you also make laws so that for foreigners to have the same job as a national would, the salaries are reduced?_